-Claiming Greek Citizenship through Ancestors
+Claiming Greek Citizenship Through Ancestors

 Persons born outside Greece whose parent or parents are Greek, or who have one or more Greek grandparents, are entitled to claim Greek citizenship through their ancestor(s) born in Greece.
-The citizenship process has been impacted by the COVID-19 crisis due to the general lockdown and restrictions in movement.
-However, as of 14 May 2021, Greece is lifting the travel restrictions and the citizenship process is expected to be normalised slowly but steadily.

 Greek Tax Residence

 Natural persons who have their permanent or principal residence or usual abode or centre of living interests (namely their personal or financial relations) in Greece are, in principle, considered Greek tax residents.